 - Former member of Human Rights Watch advisory committee

 - Professor at Gerorgetown, Yale, and CCNY

 A former fellow at the Woodrow Wilson International Center for Scholars, Philip Mattar is president of the Palestinian American Research Center (PARC).
 He holds a Ph.D. in history from Columbia University, is associate editor of the Journal of Palestine Studies, and has been a member of the advisory committee for Human Rights Watch/Middle East since 1993.
-He has taught at Georgetown University, Yale University, and the City College of New York.
+He has taught at the City University of New York, Georgetown University, and Yale University.
 Moreover, he is the editor of the Encyclopedia of the Palestinians, and the co-editor of The Encyclopedia of the Modern Middle East.

 Since 1984 Mattar has been the Executive Director of the Washington, DC-based Institute for Palestine Studies (IPS), a quasi-academic organization that was founded in Beirut and has maintained longstanding, close (though unacknowledged) ties to the Palestine Liberation Organization (PLO).
 According to a State Department official, IPS is “the unofficial academic wing of the PLO.”

 In a July 1992 National Geographic article titled “Who are the Palestinians?”
 Mattar claimed that the Palestinians are descended from a pre-Israelite people known as the Canaanites; this was Mattar’s attempt to cast doubt upon the legitimacy of Israel’s claim to the ancient land of the Hebrews.